Angel on My Shoulder (Gareth Gates song)

 "Angel on My Shoulder" is the second and final single taken released from Pop Idol runner-up Gareth Gates' third studio album, Pictures of the Other Side.
 Gates describes the song as a song that "everyone can relate to in some way".
 He also points out that "lyrically, it talks about a figure in one's life who is there when things go wrong.
 It could be a partner, a friend or a relative".

-The single peaked at #22 on the UK Singles Chart and dropped out of the Top 40 the week after.
+The single peaked at #22 on the UK Singles Chart but dropped out of the Top 40 the week after.
 Due to low sales of the album, and poor sales for his upcoming UK Tour, a third release from the album was cancelled and Gates was dropped from his record label.